mat-1/WynncraftOST/README.md

 <h1 align="center">🎵 Wynncraft OST Repository 🎵</h1>
 </p>

-This repository contains the whole <b>Wynncraft and Community Original SoundTrack</b>.<br>
+This repository contains the whole <b>Wynncraft and Community Original SoundTrack</b>, with some of them replaced with fan-made versions.<br>
-All tracks are in their respective Noteblock format.
+Some tracks are in their respective Noteblock format.

 ## 🖌️ Featured Musicians
 The list of all musicians that contributed to the Wynncraft Original Sound Track